go-iiif/go-iiif/README.md

 Version 5.0.0 and higher of the `go-iiif` package introduces three backwards incompatible changes from previous versions.
 They are:

+* The `tile/seed.go` package and `cmd/iiif-tile-seed` tool assume IIIF Level 0 profiles rather than Level 2 to account for [issue #92](https://github.com/go-iiif/go-iiif/issues/92).

 * The `profile` package and types have been removed.
+The code to generate `info.json` files has been moved in to the `info` package.

+* The interface for the `level` package has been changed.
+Specifically the `Profile` method has been changed to return a URI string and there is a new `Endpoint` method.

 Version 2.0.0 and higher of the `go-iiif` package introduces three backwards incompatible changes from previous versions.
 They are: